 With these terms in mind, further concepts that more directly relate to social networks and human behaviours can be introduced.
-A key example of this is homophily, which is when groups of friends are similar.
-This similarity may be manifest itself in beliefs, interests, jobs or more [USN?].
+A key example of this is homophily, defined as groups of friends which are similar, where this similarity may manifest itself in beliefs, interests, jobs, or other factors [USN-18].
 Although the term provides an overview, there are a number of mechanisms that underpin homophily.
-When fixed characteristics such as ethnicity are considered, selection is in play, which is when people choose those who they share the most in common with.
-In contrast to this, characteristics which are changeable such as interests or behaviours show how socialisation and social influence affect the person.
-The former is the process of individuals striving to bring them closer to others who have similar characteristics, whereas the latter is when existing connections to others cause changes to the behaviours or interests which is effectively opposite to selection [ref NetMark 81-2].
+When fixed characteristics such as ethnicity are considered selection plays a role, which is the idea that people interact and form relationships with those who they share the most in common.
+In contrast to this, characteristics which are variable, such as interests or behaviours, show how socialisation and social influence affect the person.
+The former is the process of individuals striving to bring themselves closer to others with similar characteristics, whereas the latter is when existing connections to others cause changes to the behaviours or interests, which is effectively the antithesis of selection [ref NetMark 81-2].
 It should be noted that selection and social influence have an amount of interaction that can result in it being difficult to determine which aspect of homophily has contributed towards a connection.

-Expanding upon influence within a graph representation of a social network, there are a number of approaches to emulating real-world influence between network people.
+Expanding upon influence within a graphical representation of a social network, there are a number of approaches to emulating real-world influence between networked people.
 Although there are many specialist models that attempt to recreate this, two basic approaches are:

 Linear Threshold, which is defined as *INSERT EQUATION HERE*.
 This is a basic representation of influence that can effectively be summarised as a node taking on behaviours that its neighbouring nodes also exhibit, depending on some predefined boundary.
 An example of this in a real social network could be that if more than half of someone's friends play football, they will also begin to play football.

 Independent Cascade, defined as a series of time-steps during which any 'active' nodes attempt to activate any 'inactive' neighbours with a certain probability.
 Should a node become 'active', it then tries to activate its neighbours, and so on.
 Once nodes have attempted neighbour activation, they cannot reattempt and as such, the process ends when no more activations are available.
-Relating this to human behaviour, it may be likened to someone trying to convince friends about an idea; they will not carry on attempting to convince if they fail, but if someone does adopt the idea, they may further spread it themselves.
+Relating this to human behaviour, it may be likened to someone trying to convince friends about an idea; they will not carry on attempting to convince if they fail, but if someone does adopt the idea, they themselves may spread it further.

 Whilst these influence models are basic, they are useful when it comes to adapting them for a social network.
-For the purposes of this project, they are not directly applicable since different aspects of smoking and smoking behaviours may interact when it comes to influence spread, but they will serve as a basis.
+For the purposes of this project, they are not directly applicable, as different aspects of smoking and smoking behaviours may interact when it comes to influence spread, but they serve sufficiently as a basis.

 Reference to influence paper needs to be here somewhere – include on both

 A final, useful aspect of social network research is that of generating or classifying the type of a network.
-The most basic type of network is a randomised one, such as that generated by the Erdős–Rényi model [ref ERDOS], where edges between any given pair of nodes have an equal probability of existing.
-This, naturally, leads to most nodes having similar degree which, when compared to real-life networks, lack the hubs – nodes which have a higher degree than the network average [ref ScienAm].
-As such, random networks appear to be too far removed from what one might observe in nature and two other methods emerge as useful to the project – small-world and scale-free networks.
+The most basic type is a randomised network, such as that generated by the Erdős–Rényi model [ref ERDOS], where edges between any given pair of nodes have an equal probability of existing.
+Naturally, this leads to most nodes having similar degree, i.e. the number of edges connected to a node.
+When compared to real-life networks, this lacks hubs, which are nodes that have a higher degree than the network average [ref ScienAm].
+As such, random networks appear to be too far removed from what one might observe in nature and two other methods emerge with potential uses: small-world and scale-free networks.